payu-india/CMS-Chatbot/docs/refunds/refunds-dashboard.md

 3. Click Upload to upload a batch of refunds.

-   The _Batch Upload_ pop-up page is displayed with instructions to upload the file.
+   The *Batch Upload* pop-up page is displayed with instructions to upload the file.

 ![](https://devguide.payu.in/wordpress/index.php/wp-json/getobject?keyname=uploads/2023/05/word-image-3.png)

 4. Use the **Download sample file** option to download the Excel file template that can be used for including the refund information:
-   - Add the PayU ID/transaction ID against which the refund needs to be initiated in the first column of the Excel file.
+   * Add the PayU ID/transaction ID against which the refund needs to be initiated in the first column of the Excel file.
-   - Add the refund amount in the second column against each transaction ID.
+   * Add the refund amount in the second column against each transaction ID.
-   - Save the file.
+   * Save the file.

 > 📘 Notes:
 >
-> - Both these columns are mandatory and the column header should not be changed.
+> * Both these columns are mandatory and the column header should not be changed.
-> - A unique file name should be uploaded each time
+> * A unique file name should be uploaded each time

 ![](https://devguide.payu.in/wordpress/index.php/wp-json/getobject?keyname=uploads/2023/05/word-image-4.png)